ILRI PhD Graduate Fellowship 2022 for African Students

-- Academic qualification certificates/transcripts.
+- Copies of academic qualification certificates/transcripts.

-Applications must be submitted through our recruitment portal http://ilri.simplicant.com/ on or before 15 May 2021.
+Applications must be submitted through our recruitment portal http://ilri.simplicant.com/ on or before 26 May 2022.

+We thank all applicants for their interest in working for ILRI.
 Due to the volume of applications, only shortlisted candidates will be contacted.

 ILRI does not charge a fee at any stage of the recruitment process (application, interview meeting, processing or training).
 ILRI also does not concern itself with information on applicants’ bank accounts.